mtingers/cicd-branching-model/README.md

 Other notes:
-- Some of these concepts are inspired by the Gitlab autodevops pipelines, but modified to fit trunk based development branching models and include mono repos.
+- Some of these concepts are inspired by the Gitlab autodevops pipelines, but modified to fit trunk based development branching models and include mono repos that may have multiple images built or multiple deployment targets.